 - Tech 21 Programmable Bass Driver DI

-If you want a solid bass preamp pedal made from a long standing reputable brand name in the guitar pedals industry, go with the MXR M81.
-This is the best bass preamp pedal if you want a solid all round performer.
-The MXR M81 combines a bass preamp with a built in Direct Out, all in a compact minimal design that won’t take up space on your pedalboard.
+If you want a solid bass preamp pedal made from a long-standing reputable brand name in the guitar pedals industry, go with the MXR M81.
+This is the best bass preamp pedal if you want a solid all-around performer.
+The MXR M81 combines a bass preamp with a built-in Direct Out, all in a compact minimal design that won’t take up space on your pedalboard.

 – Bass preamp with Direct Out